facebookSPF, SCDF, ICA, Prison Service and Central Narcotics Bureau: Your Ultimate Guide to Salary, Sign-on Bonuses & Work Benefits

 GCE 'O' Levels

-Direct-Entry Sergeants can also serve out their National Service liability by serving 5 years as a regular police officer while still receiving their full salary and benefits.
-To do so, pre-enlistees will need to apply 3 months before their enlistment date.
+Direct-Entry Sergeants can also serve their National Service liability by serving 5 years as a regular police officer while still receiving their full salary and benefits.
+To do so, pre-enlistees must apply 3 months before their enlistment date.
 Direct-Entry Inspectors are not eligible for this.

 Similar to Inspector police officers, Sergeants are also eligible for:

-• Retirement benefits under the INVEST Scheme at a contribution of 7.75% of your gross salary which will be credited monthly into your retirement account, starting from your first year in service and will cease when you reach 55 years old.
+• Retirement benefits under the INVEST Scheme at a contribution of 7.75% of your gross salary will be credited monthly into your retirement account, starting from your first year in service.
+They will cease when you reach 55 years old.

 • Strategic Payment Scheme: Cash payouts of three months (Assistant Superintendent of Police and below) quantum upon reaching their 3, 6, 9, 12, 15, 20, and 25 years in service.